-Sumitomo Corporation has been engaged in the cable TV business since 1984, and has Japan’s largest cable TV company, Jupiter Telecommunications, under its group.
+Sumitomo Corporation has been engaged in the cable TV business since 1984, and has Japan’s largest cable TV company, Jupiter Telecommunications (Renamed to JCOM in July 2021), under its group.
 Taking advantage of the integrated corporate strength of its group, Sumitomo Corporation will verify the seemingly infinite possibilities of local 5G through cooperation with MIC, the cable TV industry and its group companies.

 Japan’s first local 5G pilot experiment using millimeter band

 From June to August 2019, Sumitomo Corporation as an organizer of the overall experiments coordinated 16 companies and verified properties of the millimeter-wave band, the frequency band to be allocated for local 5G, and experimented with the use of cable TV infrastructure as local 5G lines.

 Millimeter waves are blocked by obstacles and can be reflected easily.
 For property verification, impacts of such characteristics on quality of broadcasting and communication services were measured.
 The verification covered about 300 items that may affect the quality, including penetration of window glass, rainfall and snowfall, and changes in communication distance.
 To take an example of window glass, the transmittance rate depends on the type of glass, incidence angle, condensation of moisture and so on.